“The essence of drawing is the line exploring space.” – Andy Goldsworthy

 Understanding Balance Through Abstraction

-Abstract art reveals proportion’s There is a hidden power in creating things to draw that have no literal subject.
+There is a hidden power in abstract art that reveals proportion.
+When you create things to draw that have no literal subject, the work stops imitating the world and starts revealing structure.
 My line art explores how shapes relate to one another without representing anything specific — and that freedom is exactly what makes it such a rich space for learning proportion.

 Golden Ratios in Abstract Form